Preparing for Lessons

 From a teacher standpoint I do believe that opting for a recording is typically beneficial but in the end it's up to you about whether you would like your recording to be taken.

 When recordings are taken they are done using the Craig discord bot.
 This does mean, that 100% security of the recording can't be 100% guaranteed, so please bear this in mind when deciding whether to opt for a recording.
+However for yours to be found by a person that would entail someone going to the effort of typing in semi-random urls.
+(I guess what I'm saying is 100% privacy cannot be guarnteed but you probably shouldn't assume that someone would see it either.)

 What happens to recordings?

 Two things happen: First, I download and process them, at this stage I keep a copy for myself so that I can use it to improve my teaching.
-This recording may be shared with other teachers so I can get feedback on my teaching.
+This rarely this recording may be shared with other teachers so I can get feedback on my teaching.
 Second, the recording can be put up in the server, when its put in the server, it gets put in a channel that you have control over.
-You can control who can see it (within the limits of discord's permissions i.e. staff can see it).
+You can control who can see it (within the limits of discord's permissions i.e. sever staff can see it).

 You will be asked at the start of your lesson whether you would like your lesson to be recorded.
 Recording will only happen if you indicate you would like the session to be recorded.